 A laparoscopy is an exploratory (investigative) operation, which is carried out under general anaesthetic (while you are asleep).
 The procedure is usually done as day surgery.
-This means that you will come into hospital on the morning of your operation and you are allowed to go home about 4 hours after over the procedure.
+This means that you will come into hospital on the morning of your operation and you will go home about 4 hours after the procedure has been completed.
 Occasionally, we advise patients not to go home the same day and will arrange for an overnight stay in hospital.